ticket721/network/README.md

-# t721-network
+# network
-t721-network - Network manager for ticket721
+Network manager for ticket721